mcyph/speedysvc/README.rst

 which normally restricts applications from using more than a single CPU core, services can have multiple worker processes.
 They optionally can increase or decrease worker processes as needed, depending on CPU usage.
-This helps to make sure server resources are more effectively utilised.
+This helps to make sure server resources are more effectively used.
+While this is possible with the ``multiprocessing`` module, ``multiprocessing`` uses ``pipe2`` on Linux for communication between processes which is much slower than using shared memory.

 There is a service management web interface that shows logs/performance data for each service and allows stopping/starting services individually.